Autostrada A6 (Italy): Construction

 The motorway was built in stages starting in 1956.
 It began with the Savona – Ceva stretch being inaugurated on 27 January 1960.
 Work began shortly after in 1961 on the Ceva – Fossano stretch, including a connection to the city of Fossano and to the SS 28 for Turin.
 In May 1970, the Moncalieri – La Rotta section opened, followed by the Marene – Fossano stretch in July of the same year.
 Finally, in 1972, the initial Turin – Moncalieri – La Rotta section was built, with a separate roadway to Carmagnola.

 The Fiat track

 In 1972, a second roadway was put into operation in direction to Savona.
 This roadway was located in the stretch between Carmagnola and the Rio Coloré West service area.
 This roadway was used exclusively by FIAT as a test track for higher speeds.
 The track began three kilometers (approximately 1.86 miles) from the Carmagnola junction, with the terminal square being just before the service area.
 There is also a square that was used as a technical track at overpass number 33, just 25.400 km in.
-Claudio Maglioli was known to have used the track to try and bring a Lancia LC2 to the record speed of 387 km/hr in preparation for the Le Mans race.
+Claudio Maglioli was known to have used the track to try to bring a Lancia LC2 to the record speed of 387 km/h in preparation for the Le Mans race.